Section 91 of the Constitution Act, 1867: Background and interpretation

+In a federation, the allocation of powers between the central government and the regional governments is always a major issue.
+The approach taken by the Fathers of Confederation was to create two lists of powers: the list of federal powers, set out primarily in section 91, and the list of provincial powers, set out primarily in section 92.
+(Note: There is also a small group of concurrent powers, which both the federal and provincial governments can regulate: agriculture and immigration, old age pensions, and certain taxes on natural resources.)

-The interplay between the list of federal powers in section 91, and the corresponding list of provincial powers in section 92, has been one of the most heavily litigated issues since Confederation in 1867.
-The relationship between the federal and provincial powers is generally referred to as the "division of powers", meaning federalism issues, not separation of powers.
+The interplay between the federal powers in section 91 and provincial powers in section 92 has been one of the most heavily litigated issues since Confederation in 1867.
+The relationship between the federal and provincial powers is generally referred to as the division of powers.
+(Note: In Canadian constitutional law, division of powers means federalism issues, not the separation of powers.)
+Canadian constitutional law texts devote considerable attention to the division of powers.

-Both the federal powers and the provincial powers are stated to be exclusive, not concurrent.
+Both the federal powers and the provincial powers are exclusive, not concurrent.
 A subject matter which falls within federal jurisdiction therefore does not come within provincial jurisdiction, and vice versa.
 Canadian constitutional analysis uses the term ultra vires as shorthand for a matter that is outside the jurisdiction of a government, and intra vires for a matter that is within the jurisdiction of a government.
 Related constitutional doctrines such as paramountcy and inter-jurisdictional immunity are also used to assess the constitutionality of a law under the division of powers.

 Although some of the Fathers of Confederation, such as John A. Macdonald, favoured a strong central government, other Fathers of Confederation, such as Oliver Mowat, were more inclined to broader provincial powers.
 Quebec has traditionally favoured stronger provincial powers.
 In the late 19th century and early 20th century, the Judicial Committee of the Privy Council issued a series of decisions which expanded provincial powers at the expense of federal powers.